skjelinottosen/CurrencyConverter/README.md

 # CurrencyConverter
-CurrencyConverter is project to learn more about React.js and fetching data from an API.
+CurrencyConverter is project written in React.

-The project uses following techniques:

-JavaScript
 * Using API (https://fixer.io/)
-* Importing frameworks such as Fluent UI, React Spinners and React-Clock.
+* Using Fluent UI, React Spinners, React-Clock and CSS Grid Layout.

-CSS
-* CSS Grid Layout

 ## Desktop